-Each UMAP participating instituion has to serve as a Home and Host University.
+Each UMAP participating institution has to serve as a Home and Host Institution.

-The roles of a Home and Host University are as follows:
+The roles of Home and Host Institutions are as follows:

-- Approve the study programs, including any necessary language training, to be undertaken by participating students and staff.
+- Approve the study programs, including any necessary language training, to be undertaken by participants.

-- Determine the level of financial support to be given to participating students and staff.
+- Determine the level of financial support, if any, to be given to participants.

-- Provide appropriate preparatory courses for their students and staff prior to their departure.
+- Provide appropriate preparatory courses for participants prior to their departure.

 - Recognize work completed overseas by accepting credits using the UCTS.

-- Provide the agreed study programs for participating students and staff.
+- Provide the agreed study programs for participants.